- Campus Life

 The AESP academic program features day-long classes which allow the timely integration of lecture theory with “hands-on” science in the laboratories or in the field.
 This teaching format has been extremely popular with the more than 1,100 students who have participated in the program since its inception in 1972.

-Most of the students in this fall-semester program are juniors or seniors who have strong a background in the natural sciences and mathematics.
+Most of the students in this fall-semester program are juniors or seniors who have a strong background in the natural sciences and mathematics.
 Successful students must also practice their writing and time-management skills and be highly self-motivated.
 The AESP is a special educational opportunity which prepares students for the rigors of graduate study or careers in the environmental sciences.

 Miner Institute is a place where, in the Thoreau tradition, students can live and learn deliberately.